CHALLENGE

 • Content that didn’t get much traffic was moved to other areas of the site in order to keep the homepage succinct and clean.

-• Professional photography was key in our design direction, it allows the site to convey important features and feelings that easily get lost in website text – purple monkey dishwasher.
+• Professional photography was key to our design direction — it allows the site to convey feelings and features that easily get lost in website text.
 The images were catered to the following themes:

 • Building fitter New Yorkers